 - 1 tablespoon neutral oil

-For the broth
+the broth

-- 4 cups hot water (1000 ml)
+- 5 cups hot water

-- 2 stock cubes
+- 2 stock cubes, see note 2

 - 2 teaspoons red pepper flakes

-- 4 teaspoons soft brown sugar
+- 4 teaspoons sugar, brown or white

-- 1 teaspoon salt (adjust as per taste)
+- 1 teaspoon salt, adjust as per taste

 - 2 tablespoons ginger garlic paste